What are the world’s safest banks and how to evaluate them

 For instance, OCBC Bank’s 2016 annual report showed a Common Equity Tier 1 ratio of 14.7% and a total capital adequacy ratio of 17.1%.
 Considerably higher than the 9% CET1 standard ratio required by the Monetary Authority of Singapore (MAS) and 7% of Basel III requirement for 2019.

 Regarding its liquidity, its cash to customer deposits ratio is 7.29%, including cash equivalents and liquid assets the secondary liquidity ratio jumps to 15.8%.
 Its LCR ratio, referring to its highly liquid assets held to meet its short-term obligations, is well above 100%, at 145%.
 The bank is low leveraged for global standards, its deposits to total liabilities ratio is 73%.

 Its loan to deposit ratio is acceptable, at 82.9%, and its non-performing loans remain low at 1.26%.
 Its major source of funds are bank deposits covering 80% of total funds, while debt issued remain low at 6%.
 Its impaired and past loans to gross loans is quite low at 0.8%

-Regarding its profitability, its cost to income ratio remained low comparing to global standards, at 44.6%.
+Regarding its profitability, its cost to income ratio remained low compared to global standards, at 44.6%.
 Net financial income accounted for 40% of its total income, while fees and commissions accounted up to 28.9%.
 Its net interest margin to its assets was acceptable at 1.67%.
-Its profitability on assets and equity is considerably positive as it stood at 1.38% and 10%, respectively.
+Its profitability on assets and equity is considered positive as it stood at 1.38% and 10%, respectively.

 In addition to having a conservative solid and liquid banking system, the Singapore government is in a net asset financial position over 50% of its GDP.
 The Monetary Authority of Singapore, its central bank, has capital reserves that represent 17% of its assets, a solvent position to back the financial system.